 For some organizations, there has been a heavy reliance on Excel and its ability to process and analyze small data sets.
-However, as we discussed last week, Excel has many inherent limitations that can severely hinder organizations.
+However, Excel has many inherent limitations that can severely hinder organizations.

 In the past, to overcome these limitations, organizations implemented traditional BI systems which many are still using today.